 Our common stock is currently not listed on a national securities exchange, and we have no present plan or intention to list our common stock on a national securities exchange in the near future.
 In order to provide stockholders with the benefit of some interim liquidity, we have adopted a share repurchase program that enables our stockholders to have shares of our common stock repurchased, subject to certain restrictions and limitations.
 We will repurchase shares under our share repurchase program for the lesser of the price paid for the shares by the stockholder whose shares are being repurchased or 95% of the then-current estimated per share value.
-Unless the shares are being repurchased in connection with a stockholder's death or qualifying disability, shares may not be repurchased under our share repurchase program until after the first anniversary of the date of purchase of such shares.
+Unless the shares are being repurchase program until after the first anniversary of the date of purchase of such shares.
 Repurchase requests made within two years of the death or qualifying disability of a stockholder will be repurchased at a price equal to the purchase price paid by such deceased or disabled stockholder for such shares.